hydpy-dev/hydpy/hydpy/docs/rst/definitions.rst

 sequences` (derived from |OutletSequences| enable them to pass it in modified form to downstream models.

-`Receiver and sender sequences` are also `link sequences`.
-They allow the distribution of different kinds of information to arbitrary locations in the network.
-For example, a downstream routing model could use a `sender sequence` (derived from
-|SenderSequence|) to pass its water level to a "remote node", and an upstream pumping
-station model could query this information from the "remote node" via a `receiver sequence` (derived from |ReceiverSequence|) to stop its pumping as soon the actual water level exceeds a critical threshold.
+`Observer, receiver and sender sequences` are also `link sequences`.
+Their primary use lies in the distribution of information, possibly across large spatial distances.
+The distinction between `observer` and `receiver` sequences is subtle but sometimes crucial.
+Only the `receiver` mechanism allows for arbitrarily directed connections, even if they introduce cyclic network structures.
+This flexibility comes with the cost of transferring information with a delay of one simulation step.
+So, for example, a downstream routing model could use a `sender sequence` (derived from |SenderSequence|) to pass its water level to a "remote node", and an upstream pumping station model could query this information in the next simulation step from the "remote node" via a `receiver sequence` (derived from |ReceiverSequence|) to stop its pumping as soon the actual water level exceeds a critical threshold.
+In contrast, a typical use case for the `observer` mechanism is to control a detention basin based on the currently simulated inflows of tributaries that route their water into a river that needs protection.
+In this case, the detention basin model could query the inflow information directly via an `observer sequence` (derived from |ObserverSequence|) and so react a little faster.

 `Aide sequences` (derived from |AideSequence|) only store temporary information and are of little importance to users.